-Yoga Therapy takes a wide-angle view on each individual, addressing not only the more obvious physical issues but also underlying factors which affect health and wellbeing such as habitual movement patterns, lifestyle choices, stress and anxiety, and mental outlook.
+Second Nature Yoga Therapy takes a broad perspective on health and healing, addressing not only the more obvious physical issues but also underlying factors which affect health and wellbeing such as habitual movement patterns, lifestyle choices, stress and anxiety, and mental outlook.
 Yoga Therapy sessions provide gentle, personalized therapy to heal or recover, and offer a lifelong means of self-care.
 With guidance from a yoga therapist, yoga is safe, gentle, and appropriate for a range of conditions and life-circumstances.

 The therapeutic benefits of yoga and increased mental awareness gained in practicing yoga on a regular basis are well documented: alleviating or managing chronic pain, reducing side-effects of cancer treatment and supporting recovery, restoring or maintaining range of motion, improving balance or easing rigidity and spasticity associated with multiple sclerosis and Parkinson's.
 With regular sessions and a self-care practice, yoga has been shown to be beneficial in reducing stress and anxiety, as well as lowering blood pressure and improving sleep.